failk8s-packages/certs-package/README.md

 # certs-package

-This package provides certificate management functionality using cert-manager and Let's Encrypt and/or a custom CA.
+This package provides wildcard certificate management functionality using cert-manager and Let's Encrypt and/or a custom CA for Educates usage.

 See [Cert manager's Route53 Docs](https://docs.cert-manager.io/en/release-0.11/tasks/issuers/setup-acme/dns01/route53.html) for how to configure AWS IAM